 When you notice any of these things in conjunction with strange swimming patterns, you have to figure out what’s wrong.
 This means checking the water parameters, observing other tank mates, and ensuring your fish is getting enough nutrition.

 Also, even when you know the parameters are correct and no other symptoms appear but they look stressed all the same, you may not have enough of its own kind in your tank.

-Fortunately, it takes a lot to stress out these peace-loving tank hippies.
+Fortunately, it takes a lot to stress out these peace-loving tank species.
 When Cory Catfish have everything they need, they thrive beautifully.
-In fact, many owners of these fish report how fun and amusing they can be.
+Check out the ultimate Cory Catfish happiness guide here.

 Cory Catfish are notorious for being silly, playful, and providing pure entertainment.